16161d/VolcaSampleMIDIator/README.md

 ## Changelog !

-* v0.1 - First public version, may be issues, but has been tested thouroughly.
+* v1.0.0 - First public version, may be issues, but has been tested thouroughly.
 An update may be made to include MIDI mapping.

+* v1.0.1 - Fixed app not detecting hotswapped MIDI devices.
+Lists will now update and refresh if a MIDI device is connected or disconnected.